indiainvestments/content/README.md

 Special thanks to [Gitbook](https://www.gitbook.com/) for accommodating us in their premium tier, free-of-cost.

-It's been fantastic working with the great folks over at Gitbook team.
+It's been a fantastic journey working with the great folks over at Gitbook team.
 They've helped us out every step of the way whenever we've asked for it.

 Wishing them all the best in continued success of this amazing product.